Return to the Costume List

 Model paint (available at hobby stores) is good for painting small items and doesn't tend to come off on things.
 It will chip off plastic; try to rough up the plastic to get it to stick.
 Spray paint looks good, but tends to flake off on things if the surface isn't prepared properly.
 I bought mine at a hobby shop that catered to people who paint models; for painting plastic, they recommended 000 grade steel wool and recommended against sandpaper ("It leaves grooves.").
 They recommended coating metal objects with primer first, but I'm still not sure I'd trust it.
 (Maybe if coated with a couple of clear topcoats.)
 Another tip: they suggested warming the item you're painting first with a hairdryer and soaking the spraypaint is warm water (careful; the label will loosen!).
 This did seem to help.
 They've come out with a spraypaint that's supposed to adhere to plastic, but I haven't had very good luck with it; it seems to take longer to dry than standard spraypaint.

 A set of long-nose pliers is very handy for readjusting boot-hooks and taking things apart.
-Cover the jaws with fabric or rubber bands first to avoid scratching whatever you're working on.
+If yours aren't smooth jaw, cover the jaws with fabric or rubber bands first to avoid scratching whatever you're working on.
+I love my smooth jaw pliers!

 Thin cardboard is very handy for making patterns.
 If I'm doing a lot of costume work, I save old cereal boxes (or frozen pizza boxes if I need something bigger).
 My mother saves the stiff flexible plastic that used to be packed with frozen meat; I'm a vegetarian so I don't know if that's still available...